aws-samples/api-gateway-websocket-saas-rate-limiting-using-aws-lambda-authorizer/README.md

 3. tenantConnections (Number) - The max number of connections this tenant is allowed
 4. sessionPerMinute (Number) - The max number of connections per minute for a session
 5. tenantPerMinute (Number) - The max number of connections per minute for this tenant
+6. sessionTTL (Number) - The session time to live value in seconds.
+This is used each time activity happens for a session to increase the time period before a session times out and connections are dropped.
+The TTL value is set as current time plus this value.
+7. messagesPerMinute (Number) - The total number of messages per minute this tenant is allowed to process before throttling the tenant.

 #### Limit Table
 The limit table is used to store the current limit counts for each tenant and also the per minute counts.